 Any time you introduce new technology or processes into your organization, it’s important to approach the changes with care, specifically with attention to organizational change management.
 What is change management?
-It is the process of looking at the human side of a project.
-This is especially important when the change is set to happen on a global scale.
+It is the process of looking at the human side of a project and is especially important when the change is set to happen on a global scale.

 Global change management tools and strategies can help you prepare your workforce for what’s to come.
 Today, we’re sharing why organizational change management matters, and how to implement it on the global level.

 At its core, change management is a focus on corporate agility.
 It’s a set of best practices that can help your company become more flexible and adaptive to change.